OpenVisualCloud/Media-Transport-Library/README.md

 ## 3. Run ST2110

-Please refer to [run guide](doc/run.md) for instructions on how to set up and run the demo pipeline application based on VF with SR-IOV.
+Please refer to [run guide](doc/run.md) for instructions on how to set up and run the demo pipeline application based on DPDK PMD.

 For Windows, please refer to [Windows run guide](doc/run_WIN.md).

 Additionally, please refer to the [VM guide](doc/vm.md) and [Windows VM guide](doc/vm_WIN.md) for instructions on setting up Linux and Windows guest VMs based on VF passthrough.

 For AWS (cloud environment), please refer to [AWS run guide](doc/aws.md) for instructions on how to set up and run the demo.

+To run this library on the kernel network stack with the built-in kernel NIC driver, please follow the instructions provided in the [kernel socket guide](doc/kernel_socket.md).

 ## 4. ST2110 Programmers guide